microsoft/DataConnectors/samples/TripPin/8-Diagnostics/README.md

 Diagnostics.Trace = (traceLevel as number, message as text, value as any, optional delayed as nullable logical as any) => ...
 ```

->*An important note*: M is a functional languge with lazy evaluation.
+>*An important note*: M is a functional language with lazy evaluation.
 When using `Diagnostics.Trace`, keep in mind that the function will only be called
 > if the expression its a part of is actually evaluated.
 Examples of this can be found later in this tutorial.

 The `traceLevel` parameter can be one of the following values (in descending order):